vasilevich/CloudflareUpdater/README.md

 <p>This program is just a tool and has no relations in any way with <a href="http://cloudflare.com">CloudFlare</a> nor does it have any affilliation, this program is made for the sole purpose of using the cloudflare API as a DYNAMIC DNS mainly for simple users.
 You use this program at your own risk.</p>

+I hereby publish this program under the <a href="https://github.com/vasilevich/CloudflareUpdater/blob/master/LICENSE">MIT licenese</a>